Kurdish mayor among dozens detained in Turkey on militant links

-DIYARBAKIR, Turkey (Reuters) - Turkish police arrested dozens of Kurdish activists and politicians on Saturday, including a provincial mayor, in their latest push against alleged supporters of armed militants.
+DIYARBAKIR, Turkey, Dec 8 (Reuters) - Turkish police arrested dozens of Kurdish activists and politicians on Saturday, including a provincial mayor, in their latest push against alleged supporters of armed militants.

 Selim Sadak, mayor of Siirt, was among about 60 people detained in simultaneous operations in three southeastern cities, police said.
 Many are local officials from the legal, pro-Kurdish Peace and Democracy Party (BDP) and civic groups.